jbabbin/TA-CyberCovid19/README.md

 This Splunk app was created to provide all (finding more of course!) of current sources to those who are fighting the Cyber attacks related to COVID.

+<b> New Python re-write - Changed the Lookup table names to simplify by IoC type </b>

 There are other projects that provide similar efforts:

 Splunk Team - https://github.com/splunk/ta-covidiocs